AbodeSodiq/Drug-Use-Analysis/README.md

 - Tel: 08145313364
 - LinkedIn: [Click here](https://www.linkedin.com/in/abode-sodiq-19b80418a/)

-_I help healthcare brands to achieve their business goals.
+_I help healthcare brands & healthcare professionals to achieve their goals.
+Either to gain visibility, build trust, or increase income, I have helped over 150+ to achieve this.
 Your brand is next.
-Contact me today to get started_
+**Contact me today to get started**_

 # THANK YOU